Patient information: Testicular cancer (Beyond the Basics)

 ●Good prognosis – Men with seminoma have a good prognosis if the tumor has not metastasized to organs other than the lungs and if they have a normal AFP level in the blood.

-Patients with NSGCTs have a good prognosis if the tumor is located only in the testicle or area outside or behind the abdominal wall, if the tumor has not metastasized to organs other than the lungs, and if their tumor markers in the blood are only slightly elevated.
+Patients with NSGCTs have a good prognosis if the tumor is started in the testicle or area outside or behind the abdominal wall, if the tumor has not metastasized to organs other than the lungs, and if their tumor markers in the blood are only slightly elevated.

 ●Intermediate prognosis – Patients with seminoma have an intermediate prognosis if the tumor has metastasized to organs other than the lungs and their AFP test is normal.

-Patients with NSGCTs have an intermediate prognosis if the tumor is found in only one testicle or in the area outside or behind the abdominal wall, if the tumor has not spread to organs other than the lungs, and if tumor markers in the blood are not significantly elevated.
+Patients with NSGCTs have an intermediate prognosis if the tumor started in one testicle or in the area outside or behind the abdominal wall, if the tumor has not spread to organs other than the lungs, and if tumor markers in the blood are not significantly elevated.

 ●Poor prognosis – Men with NSGCTs are classified as having a poor prognosis if the tumor develops in the center of the chest between the lungs (called the mediastinum), if it has spread to organs other than the lungs, or if any of the tumor markers are significantly elevated.